Director of eCommerce, Hotsox

 When you know how consumers actually behave online, you can arm your product development team with an organized checklist.
 Use those search queries to anticipate the buyer’s needs and then develop products that cater directly to them.

+Developing consumer insights from your data set can seem daunting, luckily there are tools out there to do the work for you.
 In order to obtain consumer insights, simply enter any topic or phrase into DemandJump’s consumer insights product and you’ll immediately gain access to all the search queries, websites, videos, and content that matters to consumers when they are researching that topic.

 You can gather these insights on any topic or product category that your brand fits into, and you can gather insights on any number of phrases you think your target audience is searching.
 For example, if you are an eCommerce website that sells indoor plants, type into the search bar, “indoor plants” or “house plants”.

 DemandJump’s consumer insights highlight the websites consumers visit when they’re researching any topic or phrase.
 By understanding where consumers go when they’re in the mindset to buy products like yours, you can increase performance because you’ve met them in the right place and time.
 When looking at this dashboard, you get instant access to a list of sites where your display ads will perform best.
+This allows you to determine where to best allocate your budget on digital.
+Consumer Insights have helped companies in all industries drive higher value conversions by allowing them to get in front of consumers at the right time.

 These insights show you all the most relevant searches consumers make in search engines around your product category.
 If you’ve ever been unsure of what keywords to target, this consumer behavior dashboard is your answer.
 Simply type in a topic or phrase, and you’ll get a prioritized list of keywords you should test with your ads.
+You will be able to see the google customer journey that your target audience is taking on the path to purchase - the questions they ask, topics they search, and videos they watch.
+With DemandJump's google ad insights you will receive AI powered recommendations to improve ROI.

 One component of DemandJump’s consumer insights product is the sharing of questions your target audience is asking search engines.
 The platform analyzes this consumer behavior and cross references it with a variety of other sources to show you what questions really matter to your target personas.
-With this list of prioritized questions, you can basically take each question and build it into your content plan.
+With this list of prioritized questions, you can take each question and build it into your content plan.
 Simply said, this list of questions can become your content checklist for the coming months.

 When you have a list of all the searches and questions consumers are asking google, bing, and other search engines, you can quickly identify new products that your product team should develop - based on dynamic market data.
 One customer of ours used these insights to uncover t-shirt ideas related to those they were already making and quickly acted on it to bring a new product to the market before their competitors.
 This acts as a quick view into what your consumers really want from brands, but may not be getting just yet.